-Exceptions Exemption does not apply when the goods

-are sold at or from an established business unless that business is located on the seller's farm.
+Claiming Generally subject?
+Yes.
+Horses sold at claiming races appear to be generally subject.
+Exceptions Exemption does not apply when the goods are sold at or from an established business unless that business is located on the seller's farm.
 Ark.
-Code Ann. § 26-52-401(18)(C)(i).
+Code Ann§ 26-52-401(18)(C)(i).
+Shipping out of state within a short timeframe No exceptions noted.